rafpyprog/Mobilenium/README.rst

     >>> mob.find_elements_by_tag_name('strong')[1].text
     'Behold, the power of Requests'

-Mobilenium allows you to use Selenium and have access to status codes and HTTP headers, without the need for manual labor.
-It is powered by Browsermob Proxy, which is embedded within Mobilenium.
+Mobilenium allows you to use Selenium and manipulate HTTP requests and responses, capture HTTP content, and export performance data, without the need for manual labor.
+It is powered by Browsermob Proxy.

 Installation
 ------------